0x1eef/trip.rb/README.md

 require "trip/analyzer"
 ```

-It requires the "paint" gem to be installed:
+Iit requires the "paint" gem to be installed:

 ```ruby
 gem install paint